 The novelty of the Smart Specialisation approach to industrial and regional policy is that it does away with horizontal approaches to industrial and regional policy that have proven ineffective in the past, and puts the local development context at the centre stage of policy making.
-Smart Specialisation explicitly recognises that economic development both at the national and the regional levels is highly dependent on specific local capabilities that have accumulated over time and that heavily depend on and co-evolve with untraded technological interdependencies and information flows, common infrastructures as well as economic development and structural change in EU Member States and their regions.
+Smart Specialisation explicitly recognises that economic development both at the national and the regional levels is highly dependent on specific local capabilities that have accumulated over time and that heavily depend on and co-evolve with untraded technological interdependencies and information flows, common infrastructures as well as economic, technical or educational institutions.
+This implies that there is no one-size-fits-all solution to promote economic development and structural change in EU Member States and their regions.
 It is necessary to take into account the heterogeneity of countries and regions in the development and design of industrial and regional policies.
 For this to be effective, Smart Specialisation policies require a careful analysis of regional or national specialisation patterns and the underlying knowledge capabilities, research competencies and industry structures.